puppetlabs/puppet-docs/source/pe/3.2/quick_start.markdown

 Puppet Labs offers many opportunities for learning and training, from formal certification courses to guided on-line lessons.
 We've noted a few below; head over to the [learning Puppet page](https://puppetlabs.com/learn) to discover more.

 * [Learning Puppet](http://docs.puppetlabs.com/learning/) is a series of exercises on various core topics on deploying and using PE.
-It includes the [Learning Puppet VM](http://info.puppetlabs.com/download-learning-puppet-VM.html) which provides a pre-built PE deployment on VMware and VirtualBox virtualization platforms.
+It includes the [Learning Puppet VM](http://info.puppetlabs.com/download-learning-puppet-VM.html) which provides PE pre-installed and configured on VMware and VirtualBox virtualization platforms.
 * The Puppet Labs workshop contains a series of self-paced, online lessons that cover a variety of topics on Puppet basics.
 You can sign up at the [learning page](https://puppetlabs.com/learn).
 * To explore the rest of the PE user's manual, use the sidebar at the top of this page, or [return to the index](./index.html).